-Registries were asked to submit their incidence data as individual anonymized case listings including all malignant tumours and non-malignant tumours (except benign tumours) of the bladder, collected for the longest period possible, and to include incident diagnoses for a minimum of 3 consecutive years within the period of 2008-2012.
+Registries were asked to submit their incidence data as individual anonymized case listings including all malignant tumours and non-malignant tumours (except benign tumours) of the bladder and of the central nervous system, collected for the longest period possible, and to include incident diagnoses for a minimum of 3 consecutive years within the period of 2013-2017.
 Each record contained at least the following variables:

-- A registration number that uniquely identified the patient
+- 1. A registration number that uniquely identified the patient

 - 2. Sex

 - 3. Ethnic group or race (optional)

 - 4. Birth date and/or age at incidence date

 - 5. Incidence date

 - 6. Tumour site (topography)

 - 7. Tumour morphology

 - 8. Tumour behaviour

 - 9. Most valid basis of diagnosis.